mas-bandwidth/gafferongames/content/post/client_server_connection.md

             return m_clientAddress[clientIndex];
         }

-Using these queries we implement the following logic when a <u>_connection request_</u> packet is received on the server:
+Using these queries we can implement the following logic when a <u>_connection request_</u> packet is received on the server:

 * If the server is full, reply with <u>_connection denied: server is full_</u>.

 * If the sender corresponds to the address of a client that is already connected, reply with <u>_connection accepted_</u>.
-This is necessary because the first response packet may not have gotten through.
+This is necessary because the first response may not have gotten through.
 If we don't resend this response, the client gets stuck in the **connecting** state until it times out.

 * Otherwise, this connection request is from a new client and we have a slot free.
 Assign the client to the free slot and respond with <u>_connection accepted_</u>.